 The judges were very impressed by the high quality of speeches and the obvious preparation that had gone into the day and they commented that everyone did well.
-Their feedback for improvement was not to panic if you forget, try to be more enthusiastic in the set speech and try to pick unique personal topics for your own speech.
+One area noted for improvement was to focus on the accurate pronunciation of katakana words.

 President, JLTAV Inc. (Reg.
 No. A0024691U)

 This event is aimed at students from Foundation to Year 10.

 Location: Presentation College Windsor